Stacked Column Chart in Power BI

 Stacked Column Chart in Power BI 5

-We replaced the Color with the State Province Name in Axis Section this time.
-From the screenshot below, you can see Territory Region Name is acting as the Bar Color.
+We replaced the Color with the State Province Name in the Axis Section this time.
+From the screenshot below, you can see that the Territory Region Name is acting as the Bar Color.
 You can’t group the Territory inside a State ( State Name Inherited from Territory).

 Stacked Column Chart in Power BI 6

-Hover over any vertical bar shows the Tool-tip of the State Name, Territory, and its Sales Amount.
+Hovering over any vertical bar shows the State Name, Territory Tool-tip, and Sales Amount.

 Stacked Column Chart in Power BI 7